aschoenberg-smarterx/Smarter-1-to-OpenAI-schema/README.md

 This Github provides the necessary documentation to create a GPT action to connect to and retrieve any/all classifications from Smarter-1 in the ChatGPT interface.

 ****v2beta versus v3beta****

 To move from v2beta to v3beta before deprecation, simply replace the v2beta action schema in your backend with the v3beta version provided here.
 You might need to re-enter your API key in the update.

-**YOU WILL NEED TO SLIGHTLY UPDATE THE SYSTEM PROMPT in order for this new schema to connect correctly to the API** change "rules_to_evaluate" to "decisions_to_evaluate" and rename the rules/decisions to the correct name for the entire ruleset.
+**YOU WILL NEED TO SLIGHTLY UPDATE THE SYSTEM PROMPT in order for this new schema to connect correctly to the API**: change "rules_to_evaluate" to "decisions_to_evaluate" and rename the rules/decisions to the correct name for the entire ruleset.
 For example: RCRA001, RCRA002 --> RCRA_WASTE